haloooloolo/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 ## Version

-This describes **v8** of the rewards calculation ruleset.
+This describes **v10** of the rewards calculation ruleset.

-This version implements RPIP-30 following the suggestions [here](./misc/patches-rpip-30-suggestions.md)
+This version implements RPIP-[to be assigned]

-### Changes since `v7`
+### Changes since `v8`

-The following updates have been made from [v7](./legacy/rewards-calculation-spec-v7.md) of the spec.
+The following updates have been made from [v8](./legacy/rewards-calculation-spec-v8.md) of the spec.
+Note that v9 was just a file spec change, not a ruleset change, and is thus not included in this comparison.

 #### Major Updates

-- Following the Protocol DAO vote to approve RPIP-30, [Collateral Rewards](#collateral-rewards) rewards are now weighted on a curve, favoring 8 Ether Minipools and creating diminishing returns as additional RPL above the minimum is staked.
-  - This change is phased in linearly over 5 intervals, starting with interval 18, and will be fully effective in interval 23.
-- There is no longer a maximum node collateral.
-  - RocketDAOProtocolSettingsNode.getMaximumPerMinipoolStake() is no longer called and a constant of 150% is used instead when calculating the phase-in for RPIP-30.
+-  For minipools with less than 14% commission, increase the share of execution layer rewards based on RPL stake
+-  [TODO] For minipools with less than 14% commission, introduce a bonus based on RPL stake and the consensus rewards they earned

 #### Minor Changes

-- The Rewards File now includes a `totalNodeWeight` field which represents the sum of the rewards weighting.

 #### Clarifications

-- Disclaimers / Notes section has been updated to specify multiplication precedes division to preserve accuracy.
-- Attestation eligibility surrounding the Deneb hard fork was clearly defined.
+- fixed a typo in Calculating Attestation Performance and Minipool Scores

 ---